waiwera/waiwera/doc/user/setup_eos.rst

 +------+----------+

 (Note that, as for the :ref:`water_energy_eos` EOS, supercritical fluid (region 3) is not supported.)

+..
+[Driesner] Driesner, T. (2007).
+"The system H2O - NaCl.
+Part II: Correlations for molar volume, enthalpy, and isobaric heat capacity from 0 1000 C, 1 to 5000 bar, and 0 to 1 XNaCl.
+Geochimica et Cosmochimica Acta, 71, 4902 -- 4919.

 .. index:: equation of state (EOS); water / salt / energy ("wse")
 .. _water_salt_energy_eos: